Our Wakes: 2016

 Not far from Tavolara lies Molara island which has a shallow area on the west side.
 This area is

 only 6 meters deep and the white sand gives the sea a beautifull swimming pool-like color.
+That's

-drop the anchor and spend the day in the area.
+anchor and spend the day in the area.

 La Caletta.